Caryll Houselander: Later life and works

 The mystical experiences she claimed to have experienced convinced her that Christ is to be found in all people, even those whom the world shunned because they did not conform to certain standards of piety.
 She wrote that if people looked for Christ only in the "saints" then they would not find him.
 She herself smoked, drank, and had a sharp tongue.

 Houselander returned to the Catholic Church in 1925, but her spiritual reading was founded almost entirely on the Gospels, rather than the writings of the Church Fathers or official church documents.
 She met and fell in love with Sidney Reilly, a famous spy, but he left her broken-hearted when he married another woman.
 She would never marry.

 Houselander was a prolific writer and contributed many pieces to religious magazines, such as the Messenger of the Sacred Heart and The Children's Messenger.
 Her first book, This War is the Passion, was published in 1941 and in it she placed the suffering of the individual and its meaning within the mystical Body of Christ.
 For a time, she became publisher Sheed & Ward's best selling writer, drawing praise from people such as Ronald Knox:"she seemed to see everything for the first time, and the driest of doctrinal considerations shone out like a restored picture when she had finished with it.
 And her writing was always natural; she seemed to find no difficulty in getting the right word; no, not merely the right word, the telling word, that left you gasping."

 During the Second World War, doctors began sending patients to Houselander for counselling and therapy.
-Even though she lacked formal education in this area, she seemed to have a natural empathy for people in mental anguish and the talent for helping them to rebuild their world.
+Even though she lacked formal education in this area, she seemed to have a natural empathy for people in mental anguish and a talent for helping them to rebuild their world.
 A visitor once found her alone on the floor, apparently in great pain, which she attributed to her willingness to take on herself a great trial and temptation that was overwhelming another person.
 A psychiatrist, Eric Strauss, later president of the British Psychological Society, said of Houslander: "she loved them back to life... .she was a divine eccentric."

 Houselander titled her autobiography A Rocking-Horse Catholic to differentiate herself from those termed "Cradle Catholics".
-She died of breast cancer on 12 October 1954, at the age of 53.
+She died in London of breast cancer on 12 October 1954, at the age of 53.